SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 The person doesn't die.
 So are you the person that dies if you're the bee in this situation?

 Oh, wait a second.
-Wait, I'll say in.
+Wait, I'll send.

 he's got a new movie out called The Working Man.
 Give me him and Working Man.